AlexandreFenyo/net-monitor/README.md

 net-monitor is a client / server toolkit.
 Its purpose is to let you include HTML animated networking charts into your web applications and pages.

+It is made of two parts:

+- a client

 [![general description](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general-700.png)](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/general.png)